Hong Kong Security Watch Report (Q2 2015)

 Highlight of Report

-In this period, there were 16,589 unique security events related to Hong Kong used for analysis in this report.
+In 2015 Q2, there were 21,787 unique security events related to Hong Kong used for analysis in this report.
 The information is collected with IFAS1 from 19 sources of information2.
 They are not from the incident reports received by HKCERT.

 Figure 1 –Trend of security events3

-In this quarter, the number of malware hosting security events decreased by 18% while the number of phishing and defacement increased by 25% and 54% respectively.
+In this quarter, the number of defacement events increased slightly by 5% but the number of phishing events and malware hosting events increased dramatically by 168% and 412% respectively.

 HKCERT urges system and application administrators to protect the servers.